AhmedNasserHK/Multimedia-Application-UI/README.md

 * Place a live image for each page.

 ## 🔗 Controller Configuration :
-* Press F1 For Settings Page
+* Press F1 For Settings Page.
-* Press F2 For Your App Help Support
+* Press F2 For Your App Help Support.
 * Supports creating and using paths and titles using (.VBS/.LNK).
 * The possibility of canceling any number of the 11 pages.
 * When some pages are not needed, just leave their button field empty.